gary-archer/oauth.tokenhandler.docker/README.md

 - [runHttpWorkflow.sh](./test/runHttpWorkflow.sh)
 - [runLambdaWorkflow.sh](./test/runLambdaWorkflow.sh)

-To check that all HTTP endpoints are working, this script runs the OAuth lifecycle events for a user session.\
+To check that all HTTP endpoints are working, this script runs all OAuth lifecycle events for a user session.\
-This results in OAuth requests including logins and dealing with inputs and outputs:
+This results in multiple OAuth requests including login redirects and dealing with inputs and outputs:

 - npm run http